cdgriffith/Box/README.rst

 By default, Box is now a `conversion_box` that adds automagic attribute access for keys that could not normally be attributes.
+It can of course be disabled with the keyword argument `conversion_box=False`.

 .. code:: python